 Support of your thesis must not be limited to these authors' commentary about craft.
 Instead, you should highlight how the stories in The Things They Carried, and the specific literary techniques that have been incorporated into them, put into practice the ideas central to O'Brien's and King's beliefs about the writing process.
-Use a minimum of three stories to illustrate your claim/thesis.
 Do not summarize the plot of these stories.
 Instead, assume the readers of your essay are closely familiar with them.

 The maximum length for this essay is five typed pages, double-spaced.
 Be sure to include a title that reflects the focus of your thesis.
-Cite quotations and other supporting information using the latest MLA guidelines, which can be found at Purdue's Online Writing Lab: https://tinyurl.com/ycxwt5wm

 Your essay will be assessed using the College Board's essay scoring rubric for the AP English Literature and Composition Exam, a modified version of which you will find on the next page.
 To receive credit for this required assignment, and maintain placement in the AP English Literature and Composition class, it must be submitted to me on our Google Classroom page, for which you will receive an invitation this summer, before our first class meeting.
-If you have any questions, you may contact me at dosora@hvrhs.org.